Bishop's Itchington: History

 The village's toponym is derived from the River Itchen.
 Its affix refers to the Bishops of Lichfield, who by 1152 had succeeded St. Mary's Priory, Coventry as Lord of the Manor.
 It was formerly called Upper Itchington.
 Lower Itchington to the southwest was depopulated in 1547 by Thomas Fisher.
-An open field system prevailed in the parish until an Inclosure Act passed by Parliament in 1774 was implemented.
+An open field system prevailed in the parish until the Bishop's Itchington Inclosure Act 1774 (14 Geo.
+3. c.
+28 Pr.) was implemented.

 The Birmingham and Oxford Junction Railway was built through the parish and in 1852 Southam Road and Harbury railway station was opened at Deppers Bridge 1 mi north of the village.
 The railway became part of the Great Western Railway until 1948, when was nationalised as part of British Railways.
 BR closed the station to goods traffic in 1963 and passenger traffic in 1964.
 It has since been demolished.
 The railway remains open as part of the Chiltern Main Line, carrying both Chiltern Railways and CrossCountry passenger trains and much freight traffic.